 You may also like...

-Indian benchmark indices got off to a subdued start, and remained in a narrow range for the most part of...
+Indian benchmark indices got off to a soft start, and thereafter the indices witnessed a sell-off as pessimistic sentiments prevailed...

 27 Jun, 2016